Disrupting the Legacies of Colonialism and White Supremacy in Music Schools:

 Confronting the Mis-use of Indigenous Songs in Canadian New Music

-April 2017, Four Seasons Centre for the Performing Arts, Toronto
+1) Four Seasons Centre for the Performing Arts, Toronto, April 2017

 This multi-part gathering brought together a diverse group of participants from not-for-profit music and arts organizations, Indigenous artists, musicians and scholars, members of the Nisga’a Lisims Government, the Canada Council for the Arts and Ontario Arts Council, and The Canadian Museum of History, the director and staff of the Canadian Opera Company and members of the National Arts Centre.
 The first gathering was hosted by the Canadian Opera Company and focused on the appropriation of a Nisga’a song in the opera Louis Riel.
 The second gathering was hosted by the National Arts Centre and focused on repatriating Indigenous songs.
 In 2018 a gathering was hosted by the Canadian Music Centre that focused on Indigenous methodologies for addressing song appropriation.